 We are a diverse and inclusive community that welcomes all people and all parts of all people.

 Our sangha offers members several meetings each week and at different times so that people from different time zones can find meetings that fit their needs.
-Our private Google Group is the platform by which we communicate within the sangha.
-All members can post on our Google Group, as we explore the dharma together and share about our mindful living.

 What is the Plum Village Tradition?